The Observation of Jet Azimuthal Angular Decorrelation at FCC-ep: ANALYSIS

 \section{ANALYSIS}

-The azimuthal-angle difference between MNjets ($\Delta\text{\textgreek{F}}$ ) as a function of the pseudo-rapidity separation is plotted in Figure 2.
+The azimuthal-angle difference between MN-Jets ($\Delta\text{\textgreek{F}}$) as a function of the pseudo-rapidity separation is plotted in Figure 2.
 Top plots show the distribution for PYTHIA 8 while bottom plots are representing the distribution for HERWIG 7.
-The distributions are plotted for three rapidity separations: $|\text{\textgreek{D}}\eta|<3.$, $3.<|\text{\textgreek{D}}\eta|<6.$, and $6.<|\text{\textgreek{D}}\eta|<9.$ At the first binning of the histogram, $|\text{\textgreek{D}}\eta|<3.$, is in the top while in the third binning, $6.<|\text{\textgreek{D}}\eta|<9.$, is in the bottom.
-Then the distribution reversed in the last binnings of histogram.
-Table 2 shows the number of jets at each $\Delta\text{\textgreek{F}}$ distribution at \textsurd s = 3.5 TeV.
-The number of jets decrease with large rapidity separation for both MC generators.
-The peak of $\Delta\text{\textgreek{F}}$ distribution decrease and the distribution becomes wider comparing to the distributions with narrower $\Delta\eta$ with increasing rapidity between jets.
+The distributions are plotted for three pseudo-rapidity separations: $|\text{\textgreek{D}}\eta|<3.$, $3.<|\text{\textgreek{D}}\eta|<6.$, and $6.<|\text{\textgreek{D}}\eta|<9.$ The shape of the distributions is reversed from the first binning to the last one for both generator and detector levels.
+However it is barely visible for HERWIG 7 due to the lower statistics.
+Table 2 shows the number of generetad jets and detector jets at each $\Delta\text{\textgreek{F}}$ distribution for PYTHIA and HERWIG at \textsurd s = 3.5 TeV.
+This table gives the number of jets in the distributions plotted in Figure 2.
+The number of jets decreases with large pseudo-rapidity separation for both MC generators.
+The peak of $\Delta\text{\textgreek{F}}$ distribution decreases and the distribution becomes wider comparing to the distributions with narrower $\Delta\eta$ with increasing pseudo-rapidity between jets.

-Figure 3 represents the distribution of $<cos(\pi-\Delta\Phi)>$for both MC event generators.
+Figure 3 represents the distribution of $<cos(n(\pi-\Delta\phi))>$for both MC event generators.
 Distribution of PYTHIA 8 (top plots) shows fluctuations as a function of $\text{\textgreek{D}}\eta$ and last binning has very low statistics.
+The peaks in the interval $\Delta\eta$ = 4-5 are observed to disappear after selection of updated PDF sets such as NNPDF4.0.
+One can conclude that the flatness or skewness of the distribution is due to statistical fluctuations within the PDF uncertainities.
 HERWIG 7 distribution, bottom plots in Figure 3, show a decrease with increasing of $\text{\textgreek{D}}\eta$ which indicates a better sign of decorrelation.